harshRishi/DSA/README.md

 # DSA
-Feel free to commit as if found clean and simple than, it will be updated in the Main.
+Code can have bugs so feel free to contribute, if found clean and simple than, it will be updated in the Main. thanks & regards
-Thanks and regards.
 Harsh Rishi